tmhglnd/drumcode/docs/reference.md

 attributes:
 - name - give a unique name linked to a dc.transport (optional)

+### `dc.rhythm.match`

+Match a list of input rhythm with a set of predefined rhythms.
+If the rhythm is part of the set it will output the corresponding index of that rhythm.
+Multiple rhyhtms can be provided as a list of 0's and 1's.
+If the rhythm to match is shorter than the incoming list, the incoming list is sliced and only the last part it is used.
+For example if the matched rhythm is [1 0 1 1], and the input list is [1 0 0 1 1 0 1 1] the output will still return true (1) because the final 4 values are the same.
+If you need an exact match you can instead use `[zl.compare]` from the cyclone library.

+inlets:
+1. (list) a pattern to match with the provided options
+2. (list) insert a list to add to match options

+arguments:
+- (list) initial list to match rhythm to (default = none)

 ## Metronome, Sequencing & Utilities

 ### `dc.calibrate`